Originally published on 24th March 2016 Last updated on 9th August 2024

 Not always.

-While some people do do well on synthetic T4-only medications, such as Levothyroxine and Synthroid, many other thyroid patients fail to convert the T4 into enough T3, so when they take T4-only meds, they still feel unwell.
+While some people do indeed do well on synthetic T4-only medications, such as Levothyroxine and Synthroid, many other thyroid patients fail to convert the T4 into enough T3, so when they take T4-only meds, they still feel unwell.

 A conversion issue can be caused by an enzyme called iodothyronine deiodinase that is either deficient or not compatible for some people and is important in the activation and deactivation of thyroid hormones.
 T4 is converted into T3 by deiodinase activity.
 A problem with this can therefore cause conversion issues, where TSH can look ‘fine’, as well as Free T4, but with a low Free T3 and continued hypothyroid symptoms and development of other health conditions (such as mental health and heart/blood pressure problems).

-Another cause could be “adrenal fatigue (though it is more accurately referred to as hypothalamic-pituitary axis dysfunction), or vitamin deficiencies such as iron or selenium.
+Another cause could be “adrenal dysfunction“ (though it is more accurately referred to as hypothalamic-pituitary axis dysfunction), or vitamin deficiencies such as iron or selenium.
 By addressing these, you may address the conversion problem, but many other people simply have a problem converting and don’t know why.
-So, they will likely benefit from taking a thyroid medication that gives them direct T3, instead of relying on their body to convert enough T4 into T3.
+Therefore, they will likely benefit from taking a thyroid medication that gives them direct T3, instead of relying on their body to convert enough T4 into T3.

-study in 2018 showed that T4-only medication Levothyroxine was associated with a lower quality of life in those with Hypothyroidism.
+A study in 2018 showed that T4-only medication Levothyroxine was associated with a lower quality of life in those with Hypothyroidism.

-However, many thyroid patients really do respond well to T4 meds such as Levothyroxine, and this is good.
+However, many thyroid patients really do respond well to T4 medication such as Levothyroxine, and this is good.
 If you’re one of these people, then you may not feel the need to explore or trial other medication options.
 However, if you start to develop new symptoms and complaints or feel increasingly unwell, then keeping in mind that other options are out there can be really useful.

 It is worth knowing that Levothyroxine is also available in a liquid form for those who find it difficult to swallow tablets.